faketechlabsberlin/wt21-duaw/Blogpost.md

 ##  Data science
 After an intense academic phase it was possible to start working closely in a team on a real project.
 Briefly learning Data Science in the DUAW project, meant working with information that is not yet in a well defined data set, implementing a backend structure to acquire this information and building a recommendation model based on text data.

 The journey can be summarised in a few words: "That sounds very cool.
-I don't know how build that… yet"
+I don't know how to build that… yet"

 ### Building a backbone and collecting data for display on DUAW Website
 Initially WD and DS needed to identify a way to collect information to be displayed on the website and since we were working without a backend, we were going to fetch everything  through the Github API https://docs.github.com/en/rest.